 Foreign travel advice

 Terrorists are very likely to try to carry out attacks in Kenya, including kidnapping.
 The main threat is from extremists linked to Al Shabaab, a militant group in Somalia opposed to the Somali government.
-Al Shabaab has issued public threats against Kenya because of its military intervention in Somalia.
+Al Shabaab has issued public threats against Kenya due to Kenya’s military intervention in Somalia.
 The Kenyan authorities have increased security to counter potential reprisal attacks by Al Shabaab.
 There’s some evidence of growing support for Daesh (formerly referred to as ISIL) in Kenya.

-There have been a number of attacks in Kenya in recent years, particularly in Garissa and Mandera counties and other areas close to the Somali border, all of which were attributed to Al Shabaab.
+There have been a number of attacks in Kenya in recent years, particularly in Garissa, Lamu and Mandera counties and other areas close to the Somali border, most of which were attributed to Al Shabaab.
+Armed militia groups operate within the Boni Forest and along the border between Garissa county and Somalia.
 Further attacks are likely.
-Methods of attack have included grenades, shootings and bombings, including car bombings, and improvised explosive devices.
+Methods of attack have included grenades, knife attacks, shootings and bombings, including car bombings, and improvised explosive devices.
 The FCO advise against all but essential travel to within 60 km of the Kenya-Somali border.

 Six British nationals were killed in the September 2013 attack on the Westgate shopping mall in Nairobi.